U.S. House committee votes to smooth e-cigarette regulatory path

-(Reuters) - A U.S. House of Representatives committee on Tuesday approved an amendment to an agricultural funding bill that would make it easier for e-cigarettes to win regulatory clearance than currently proposed by the Food and Drug Administration.
+April 19 (Reuters) - A U.S. House of Representatives committee on Tuesday approved an amendment to an agricultural funding bill that would make it easier for e-cigarettes to win regulatory clearance than currently proposed.

 The amendment was offered by Republican Tom Cole of Oklahoma and Democrat Sanford Bishop of Georgia.
 A vote by the full House of Representatives on the spending bill has not yet been scheduled.